-Students who are absent will be required to make up work missed in each class.
-It is the responsibility of the student to obtain all make-up work.
-The following guidelines have been established for such work.
+Students who are absent will be required to make up all work missed in his/her classes.
+It is the student's responsibility to obtain all missed assignments.
+The following guidelines have been established with regards to make-up work.

-- For each day missed, the student has an equal number of days to make up work.
-Failure to do so may result in a failing grade or no credit. - In cases involving an extended illness of more than three days, parents should arrange with the school to have work picked up for the student.

-Work must be requested 24 hours in advance of pick-up.
+- For each day missed, the student has an equal number of days to complete the make-up work assigned.
+Failure to do so may result in a failing grade or no credit. - Only in cases involving an extended illness of more than three consecutive days, should parents contact the school to make arrangements to pick up the student's work.
+In this situation, additional make-up assignments may be required upon the student's return.
+Please Note: Work must be requested 24 hours in advance of pick-up.